Here at I Still Call Australia Home, we’re specialists in sending Australian gifts and care packages to England and the UK.

-Yes, even though it is a gift!!!
-If the receiver refuses to pay these, your gift will be returned back to you.
+Yes, they will be charged even though it is a gift!!!
+If the receiver refuses to pay the duties and taxes applied, your gift will be returned back to you.

-Here at I Still Call Australia Home® we cover all these taxes and duties as part of our freight cost, so you never have to worry about this embarrassing situation.
+Here at I Still Call Australia Home.com® we cover all taxes and duties as part of our freight cost, so you never have to worry about this embarrassing situation.

 In addition to the above rules – do not send the following items under any circumstances:

 Animals and animal products; Pharmaceutical products; Plants and plant products; Radio transmitters; Sealskins; Tobacco and tobacco products; Vegetables; Weapons.